german/rnotify/README.md

 ![rnotify screenshot](http://germaninthetown.com/rnotify_screenshot.png)

-In order to use it you need to make sure you have a 'notify-bin' package installed:
+In order to use it you need to make sure you have a 'libnotify-bin' package installed:

 ```sh
 sudo apt-get install libnotify-bin